 You can reduce the occurrence of black spot and Iris leaf spots dramatically if you clear your garden in the fall.
 However, if you prefer to leave foliage and stems behind for winter interest, make sure that you remove them before you start planting in the spring.

 Making sure you apply the correct – and the right amount of fertilizer – is another of our simple gardening tips.
 Too much fertilizer can burn the roots of plants, so you should take care when applying it.
 Moreover, over-fertilizing can reduce the plant’s ability to absorb water, making it susceptible to drought and heat.
 Nutrient-starved plants are much smaller and may have leaf spots, which would be easier to fight if the plants were healthy.

 You should get a soil test to know the nutrient level in your soil.
 Doing so will allow you to know how much fertilizer to give your plants instead of guessing.
 If this is your first time buying a soil tester, you can refer to this guide on how to choose the best soil test kit from Weekend Gardener.

 Prune Damaged Limbs

-Trimming shrubs and trees the winter is better than waiting for springtime.
+Trimming shrubs and trees in the winter is better than waiting for springtime.
 Any wounded limb can be infected during winter, which allows the diseases to spread while the plant is dormant.
-Pruning in late winter will prevent the diseases from spreading.

 Using these simple gardening tips can help keep your home garden a beautiful place.